 Text, pictures, audio, video, and Flash animation can all be included in banner adverts, which can be either static or animated.
 They are frequently employed in direct response marketing campaigns or branding initiatives (i.e., getting people to visit your website).
 There might be a call-to-action button so that users can click it and act right away.

 To draw attention, banner adverts are placed above all other information on a page.
-They can be seen either alone or in clusters, which are known as “banner rotators.”
+They are known as “banner rotators” and can be seen either alone or in groups.
 Banner advertising might be a good fit for your company if you already have a popular website and are looking for ways to monetize it.
 Because banner ads are typically placed next to relevant content on websites that draw in particular user demographics, they offer better targeting capabilities and pay more than other online advertising formats.

 Trick banners are another type of banner advertisement.
 An advertisement that deceives the user into clicking on it is called a trick banner.
 Usually, it accomplishes this by making the advertisement look like something else, such as a link or button that reads “Don’t click here.”

-The majority of the time, trick banner ads are combined with other ad formats.
+Trick banner ads are typically used in combination with other forms of advertising.
 It frequently appears next to a bait-and-switch or clickbait advertisement, which deceives the user into clicking on a link that appears to offer one thing but actually offers something quite different.

 Users may grow angry with the advertiser for deceiving them, even though they usually yield higher-than-average clickthrough rates (CTRs), which leaves them with little to no brand loyalty and trust.